guojing0/terminal-dict/README.md

 ## [cli-dictionary](https://github.com/guojing0/cli-dictionary) - Look up words in your terminal

-#### Now you do not have to open a web browser and then look up words.
+#### Now you do not have to open a web browser to look up words.
 You can do it in your terminal!

 ## Dependencies